UnknownArsonist/Chat-Protocol/BackdoorsAndVulns.md

 # Backdoors and Vulnerabilities
-## Executing system commands on the server, from the client.
+## Elevating client permissions on server.
 This code, located within the POST Request Handling of file uploads, checks the contents of each file upload to see if it begins with the data of the server's publicKey.
 ```
 if (check.startsWith(pubkey_pem)) {